milescyx/DIGITAL-FORENSICS-INVESTIGATION-WITH-AUTOPSY/README.md

 - Problem Solved: This step ensured that potentially critical evidence was flagged for deeper investigation, preventing important files from being overlooked and maintaining a structured approach to case analy

 <img width="1920" height="1080" alt="Screenshot (404)" src="https://github.com/user-attachments/assets/74e2d04d-dbaa-4ad0-96ec-4e74ba8c3a1a" />
-- During the investigation, I located an Excel file named invoice_new_goods.xlsx.
+- During the investigation, I located a file named invoice_new_goods.Docx.
 Based on its name and context, it was suspected to contain important information from suppliers.
 I marked this file as notable in Autopsy for further review and analysis.

 <img width="1920" height="1080" alt="Screenshot (405)" src="https://github.com/user-attachments/assets/f24d3808-2304-4b6b-9540-c992725e695d" />

 - Problem Solved: By tagging this document, I ensured that potentially crucial financial or transactional evidence was highlighted, making it easier to correlate with other findings in the case.
  During the analysis, I discovered two text files: client.txtx and debt.txt.
 Based on their filenames, these files were suspected to contain customer related information.
 I tagged both files as notable in Autopsy for further examination.

-- Problem Solved: Tagging these files ensured that potential customer and debt-related evidence was clearly identified and preserved for correlation with other case data.
+- Problem Solved: Tagging these files ensured that potential customer and debt related evidence was clearly identified and preserved for correlation with other case data.

   <img width="1920" height="1080" alt="Screenshot (407)" src="https://github.com/user-attachments/assets/ba21e7e9-59ab-42ef-9663-0044f40459ff" />